CityOfBoston/budget.boston.gov/_source/md/fy18_recommended/featured_analysis/state-aid.md

       has rapidly increased since the enactment of the 2010 legislation that expanded the number of charter school seats.</p>
   - col: >
+    - img: /img/change-net-state-aid.jpg
+- text_col_2:
+  - col: >
+    - img: /img/total-net-state-aid-decline.jpg
+  - col: >
       <h5>Net state aid trending down</h5>
       <p>Net state aid, which is gross state aid revenue minus state assessments, has been
       trending down steeply since FY02.
 The rapid annual increase in the Charter School Tuition Assessment, combined with reductions in education and general government aid, contributed to this trend.
 State aid has been reduced substantially over the course of the last two recessions.
 Since FY02, net state aid (defined as state aid revenues less state assessments) to the City has been reduced by over $252 million or 59%.
-The City lost approximately $79 million between FY03 and FY05, gained approximately $16 million between FY06 and FY08. <blockquote>With a decrease in net state aid for FY18, Boston is $189 million, or 52%, below its FY08 level of net state aid of $365 million.
+      The City lost approximately $79 million between FY03 and FY05, gained approximately $16
+      million between FY06 and FY08. <blockquote>With a decrease in net state aid for FY18, Boston is $189 million, or 52%, below its FY08 level of net state aid of $365 million.
       For FY18, net state aid is expected to decline by $8.4 million or 4.6% from FY17.</blockquote></p>
+- text_col_2:
   - col: >
       <h5>Pressure on local revenue sources</h5>
       <p>This loss of resources has put extraordinary pressure on the property tax and